CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/1-intro.md

 Focusing on the class of attackers, there are several properties involved.
 For example, deterministic vs probabilistic scenarios, time boundaries (polynomial/exponential/unlimited), possible collusions, role in the schema (server/user/third parties etc.), adaptability.

 A practical example can be the setting for searchable encryption.
 Here, he have some methods that are executed in the protocol for its functioning: the plaintext and the master secret key need (of course) to be hidden.
-To prove the security of such scheme we need to create a model of a polynomially bounded attacker, demonstrating that the generated ciphertext is indistinguishable from random and that trapdoors of other keywords do not reveal any information on the ciphertext. *Here we go into technicalities of this security scheme that however have not been introduced, I think this is done just to show how we can security proof something*.
+To prove the security of such scheme we need to create a model of a polynomially bounded attacker, demonstrating that the generated ciphertext is indistinguishable from random and that trapdoors of other keywords do not reveal any information on the ciphertext. *Here we go into technicalities of this security scheme that however has not been introduced, I think this is done just to show how we can security proof something*.

 The different phases of searchable encryption algorithms are the following: